enkore/j4-dmenu-desktop/README.md

 You can also execute shell commands using it.

-## Project status

-I consider j4-dmenu-desktop pretty much feature complete since a few years: larger new features need a compelling reason and a good patch.
-Preferably discuss it before putting more work into it.

 ## Build requirements

 * Compiler with basic C++11 support (GCC 4.77 or later required, Clang works, too)